When it comes to investing, the jargon can often be paralysing. This is incredibly unfortunate because inaction is often the worst option.

 One of the great things about custodial accounts is that you typically don’t need to open a new account for every market you wish to invest in - i.e. one account can give you access to multiple international markets.

-Alternatively, if you just wanted to get international investment exposure but didn’t want to invest in a specific international company, you can always invest in international exchange-traded funds (ETFs) via a CHESS-sponsored account.
+Alternatively, if you just want to get international investment exposure but don’t want to invest in a specific international company, you can always invest in international exchange-traded funds (ETFs) via a CHESS-sponsored account.

 Micro investing apps support this too, but only for the shares within the managed funds they offer (so limited customisability).